BonnierNews/lu-pg-doc-store/README.md

 initDb.init(testMigrations, () => {});
 ```

-The files in the directory should be `.sql`-files and their name should start with a number, which indicates in what order they should be ran;
+The files in the directory should be `.sql`-files and their name should start with a number, which indicates in what order they should be run;

 ```bash
 > ls migrations/